-Directors and officers liability insurance policies, commonly referred to as 'D&O' policies, provide coverage for claims against a company or its officers and directors.
-D&O coverage is typically limited to 'losses' incurred due to 'claims' against the company or its directors and officers.
-Thus, the initial determinations must be whether the underlying action against the company or individuals qualifies as a 'claim' under the policy and whether the alleged 'losses' are insured.
+Directors' and officers' liability insurance policies, commonly referred to as D&O policies, provide coverage for claims against a company or its directors and officers.
+D&O coverage is typically limited to losses incurred owing to claims against the company or its directors and officers.
+Thus, the initial determinations must be whether the underlying action against the company or individuals qualifies as a claim under the policy and whether the alleged losses are insured.

 In most contemporary D&O policies, the term 'claim' includes civil, criminal and administrative proceedings, and demands for damages or relief.
 Therefore, D&O policies often do not provide coverage for expenses arising out of investigations (such as subpoenas and other preliminary investigative measures) unless a proceeding has been initiated.
 Nonetheless, some courts have ruled, based on applicable policy language and the particular factual record, that D&O coverage is implicated as a result of a regulatory investigation, even absent formal proceedings.
 In recent years, the trend has been for D&O insurers to offer policies that provide coverage for regulatory investigations directed against individual insureds when they are clearly identified as the targets of such investigations.
 In addition, many D&O policies cover costs associated with an interview of an insured person in connection with an investigation of the insured entity.
 By contrast, if an investigation appears to target only the insured entity, without identifying any individuals, coverage typically remains limited.
 The term 'loss' is generally defined to include settlements, damages, judgments and defence costs.
-Litigation as to the scope of covered 'loss' may arise where the policyholder's payments are deemed restitutionary (ie, disgorgement payments) rather than compensatory, or where the policyholder's payments are essentially a redistribution of assets within a corporation, rather than a compensable loss.
-A court's 'loss' evaluation will turn on the applicable policy language as well as the nature of the payments for which the policyholder seeks indemnification.
+Litigation as to the scope of covered loss may arise where the policyholder's payments are deemed restitutionary (ie, disgorgement payments) rather than compensatory, or where the policyholder's payments are essentially a redistribution of assets within a corporation, rather than a compensable loss.
+A court's loss evaluation will turn on the applicable policy language as well as the nature of the payments for which the policyholder seeks indemnification.